-Expenses such as these are over and above the normal day-to-day costs associated with raising children, and in family law are referred to as Special and Extraordinary Expenses (as defined by the Federal Child Support Guidelines).
-The guiding principle is that Special and Extraordinary Expenses are shared by the parents in proportion to their respective incomes.
+Expenses such as these are over and above the normal day-to-day costs associated with raising children, and in family law are referred to as special and extraordinary expenses or section 7 expenses (as defined by the Federal Child Support Guidelines).
+The guiding principle is that special and extraordinary expenses are shared by the parents in proportion to their respective incomes.
 To get a sense of how this works, you can calculate child support including special expenses using our child support calculator.

 The courts determine who should pay, and how much, by asking these two questions: